Guide to Visiting Sakurai Futamigaura ( + How to Get There)

 Behind the torii gate is the Futamigaura, or couple rocks, symbolizing marital unity.
 The rocks are connected by a sacred Shinto rope, or shimenawa.

-Beyond being a scenic and peaceful site to see, couples often visit to celebrate and strengthen their bond.
+Beyond its scenic and peaceful setting, it’s also a place where couples go to celebrate and strengthen their bond.

 1. Futamigaura Couple Rock